 Reflexology can be a lovely experience for pregnant clients as it is so relaxing.
 If this is something you’re interested in, please do not hesitate to contact me and to get yourself booked in.
 I have an electric couch which is super comfortable and can be adjusted into various different positions so please don’t worry about comfort 🙂 With pregnant clients, I will adapt the session, based around their current needs and symptoms and how far along the pregnancy is.

-Including PMS, peri-menopause and menopause.
+Including PMS, endometriosis, cycle issues, heavy or irregular bleeding and other women’s health isseus..
 Having completed a two day Women’s reflexology workshop, I can now offer specialist reflexology around these areas, focusing on the symptoms the client is experiencing and treating each client as an individual.
-Self help leaflets that I created are available as a follow up should you feel that you may benefit from one of these.

 Reflexology for Children and Teens